Axway/mft-convert/content/en/docs/TransferCFT/Protocols_start_here/about_pesit/transfer_procedure.md

     connection frame

 At the server end, Transfer
-CFT always positively acknowledges the pre- connection message.
+CFT always positively acknowledges the pre-connection message.
 Another Transfer CFT may perform an initial access control on the basis of the identifiers provided by the requester in the LOGON message.

-If the pre- connection message is acknowledged positively, the requester then sends a protocol connection request (FPDU CONNECT of the PeSIT protocol).
+If the pre-connection message is acknowledged positively, the requester then sends a protocol connection request (FPDU CONNECT of the PeSIT protocol).
 As for the LOGON message, the requester identification protocol fields are set to the values NPART1 and NPASSW1.